lshi18/tic_tac_toe/README.md

 - if the project works & respects the spec
 - your approach to the problem
 - your tests
-- your use of OTP
+- your use of OTP (if you decide to use it)
 - your domain modelling
 - your choice of technologies